Skip to main content

 What Are Nicotine Pouches?

 Nicotine pouches are small, white pouches containing nicotine and flavourings that deliver nicotine through oral absorption without combustion.
 They're tobacco-free, smoke-free, and designed to deliver nicotine discreetly through the gum tissue in your mouth.
 Unlike traditional snus, they contain no tobacco leaf, making them a modern alternative to smoking, vaping, and cigarettes.
+If you're completely new to the category, our guide on what nicotine pouches are covers the basics.

 Popular brands include Zyn, Velo, Loop, Skruf, and many others available in our product range.
 Each brand offers different strengths, flavours, and pouch formats to suit individual preferences.
 For comparisons, see our brand comparison guide.